Rednas904/DCO-game-model/README.md

 The model is made for my master thesis research project.
 For verification and validation of the mathematical model, the resulting MINLP is implemented in Python Notebook with a Python 3.7.11 kernel, Pyomo 6.2 as modelling language and SCIP AMPL 7.0.0 as solver.

 ## Dependencies
+There are several dependencies that need to be installed for core functionality.
+These packages are:
+- pyomo
+- collections
+- math
+- functools
+- operator
+- itertools

-The solver is the AMPL version of SCIP, which can be downloaded from the SCIP website: https://www.scipopt.org/download.php?fname=scipampl-7.0.0.win.x86_64.intel.opt.spx2.exe.zip.
+Besides these packages a solver is needed.
+The solver used in this implementation is the AMPL version of SCIP, which can be downloaded from the SCIP website: https://www.scipopt.org/download.php?fname=scipampl-7.0.0.win.x86_64.intel.opt.spx2.exe.zip.
 Just put it somewhere and make a reference to the executable when calling the solver.
-In the notebook this is marked with \[DRIVE AND PATH TO EXECUTABLE]
+In the notebook this is marked with \[DRIVE AND PATH TO EXECUTABLE].

+There are also several optional packages.
+These are needed for visualisation (recommended):
+- matplotlib
+- networkx
+- grandalf.
+This package is used for the graph layout, but it is not working perfectly for this implementation.
+So there is still some code for manual placement of nodes.

+Finally, a package is used to suppress annoying log warnings.
+Off course, this is also optional:
+- logging